David-Maura-Rodgers/JavaScript_Project_2/README.md

 - __Feedback: rolling and at quiz end__

   - The feedback display will display "Correct!" or "Incorrect!
 The correct answer . . ." each time the user chooses an answer.
-This always corresponds to either the correct or incorrect answer is.
+This always corresponds to either the correct or incorrect answer.
   - When the user reaches the last question in the array, the feedback text will turn purple and let them know their final score and that the quiz has ended

 ![icons-incorrect](https://user-images.githubusercontent.com/91907661/153233169-5979b88d-fb64-4af9-bb5c-97dd2ce2011d.png)